Pearls Before Swine by Stephan Pastis for December 04, 2022

 56. Bob 1

-moondog42 Premium Member over 1 year ago
+moondog42 Premium Member about 2 years ago

 It used to be true that the local paper was the only place you could get stories about local issues.
 That ship sailed well over 10 years ago with 2, maybe 3, companies owning all the media — not just print — in every town across the nation.
 To make themselves richer, they cut the local papers for being too expensive, and got themselves a law passed that they can own more local media than before, leading to consolidations and buyouts and more cuts in local coverage.